Office of Faculty and Staff Labor Relations

 2. Misusing or willfully neglecting University property, funds, materials, equipment, or supplies;

-4. Marking or defacing walls, fixtures, equipment, machinery, or other University property, or willfully damaging or destroying property in anyway;
+4. Marking or defacing walls, fixtures, equipment, machinery, or other University property, or willfully damaging or destroying property in any way;

 5. Interfering in any way with the work of others;